TusharTyagi2305/Amazon-clone/README.md

 # Amazon Clone

 This is a **clone of the Amazon website** built using **HTML and CSS**.
-It replicates the basic layout and design of Amazon's homepage, including the navbar, hero section, product categories, and footer by Tushar Tyagi.
+It replicates the basic layout and design of Amazon's homepage, including the navbar, hero section, product categories, and footer by Tushar.

 ## Features